How Does Triumph Bank Protect My Private Information?

 3. Check your credit annually.
 Contact all three major credit reporting companies annually to review your file, since each derives information from different sources.
 These include:

 4. Guard against check fraud.
 Make sure to safeguard checks at home and on your person–never leave them in your car or workplace.
 Shred any unused checks before disposal, even if they are from a closed account.
 Notify Triumph Bank and the U.S. Postal Service authorities if newly ordered checks or routine bank statements don’t arrive in a timely manner.
-And finally, check your balance frequently and promptly review and reconcile checking account statements for accuracy and fraud.
+And finally, check your balance frequently.